Here’s the not-short-enough version…

-I’ll keep it loose, though, and view the site as a personal scatter plot of ideas.
+This site is sort of a personal scatter plot of ideas.
 I’m not sure where the best-fit line will point, but I plan to incorporate at least two broad areas of focus.

 Conceiving and Co-Existing

 Conceiving of and assessing an idea or opportunity requires both qualitative and quantitative skills.
 The online business and startup space magnifies the importance of both.
-Working in the trading and finance industry made me process-oriented and statistics-driven.
+Working in the trading and finance industry made me process-oriented and data-driven.
 But the humanities, writing and music are in my bones.
 Alas, the analyst and the artist can co-exist.
-And the intersection of these two also sets a general thematic scope for the site.
+And the intersection of these two also sets a general thematic scope for the site (and my life).

 So, welcome to my new thing.
-If this interests you please follow along.
-I also write at Digital Downshift and share some current events on my now page.
-And thank you, in advance, for all I will learn and gain from those who do.
+If interested, please follow along.
+For those that do, thank you in advance for all I will learn and gain.

-- Stumbled through school, never finished college, worked lots of jobs, played lots of music;
+- Stumbled through school, skipped out on college, worked lots of jobs, played lots of music;

-- Went backpacking, moved to NYC, got first ‘serious’ job in finance, quit to get serious about music;
+- Took a long walk, stopped in NYC, first ‘serious’ job in finance, quit to get serious about music;

-- Got next job in finance (via music), startup employee #9, rode two acquisitions to top global bank;
+- Re-found finance (via music), startup employee #9, rode two acquisitions to a top global bank;

-- Co-founded fintech startup (2010), made NYC fintech fashionable, missed goal but learned lots;
+- Co-founded a startup (2010), made NYC fintech fashionable, missed target but learned tons;

-- 4 acquisitions, 3 spin-outs and 2 continents later, am prepping for fun and fortune in my next 50;
+- 4 acquisitions, 3 spin-outs and 2 continents later, I’m prepping for fun and fortune in my next 50;